 The Fund also may invest in corporate loans made to, or issued by, borrowers that are U.S. companies, foreign borrowers and U.S. subsidiaries of foreign borrowers which typically have floating interest rates.
-Floating interest rates vary with and are periodically adjusted to a generally recognized base interest rate such as LIBOR or the Prime Rate.
+Floating interest rates vary with and are periodically adjusted to a generally recognized base interest rate such as the Prime Rate.

 The investment manager allocates the Fund's assets based upon its assessment of changing market, political and economic conditions.
 It considers various factors, including evaluation of interest rates, currency exchange rate changes and credit risks.
 The investment manager may utilize quantitative models to identify investment opportunities as part of the portfolio construction process for the Fund.
 Quantitative models are proprietary systems that rely on mathematical computations to identify investment opportunities.
 Alongside traditional financial and economic analyses, the investment manager assesses the potential impacts of material environmental, social and governance (ESG) factors on an issuer, which the investment manager believes provide a measure of the issuer's sustainability.
 In analyzing ESG factors, the investment manager assesses whether an issuer's practices pose a material financial risk or opportunity.
 Consideration of ESG factors and risks is only one component of the investment manager's assessment of eligible investments and may not be a determinative factor in the investment manager's final decision on whether to invest in a security.
-In addition, the weight given to ESG factors may vary across types of investments, industries, regions and issuers; ESG factors and weights considered may change over time; and not every ESG factor may be identified or evaluated.
+In addition, the weight given to ESG factors may vary across types of investments, industries, regions and issuers and ESG factors and weights considered may change over time.
+The investment manager does not assess every investment for ESG factors and, when it does, not every ESG factor may be identified or evaluated.